 Simply replacing unwanted retail units with housing of questionable quality will not revitalise our town centres.
 Instead, it will lead to a different land use pattern but with a similar monocultural outcome.

 The government-commissioned High Street Task Force, established in 2018, offers more promising prospects with its financial support and a pool of around 150 high street "experts" who can act as mentors and advisors to local authorities during the redevelopment process.

-However, local problems require local solutions and that means devolving decision making to local councils, local business organisations, pressure groups and individuals within the local community.
-Shouldn’t the role of central government should be to monitor and support?
+However, this still represents a predominantly top-down approach to redeveloping town centres, assuming that experts from elsewhere know best what a local community needs.
+Local problems require local solutions, and this necessitates devolving decision-making power to local councils, business organisations, pressure groups, and individuals within the local community.
+In this context, the role of the central government should be one of monitoring and support.

 Grimsey asserts that there should be a significant transfer of power from central government to local communities, accompanied by a revitalised emphasis on localism.
 It is crucial to empower local residents to take charge of revitalising their own high streets and play an active role in determining the businesses, services, and amenities that shape them.

 According to Grimsey in his High Street Review, one crucial group that requires consultation is the under 20s.
 This should come as no surprise for several reasons: